Ainu or Ryuukuu people: The First People of Japan are celebrating cultural revival and pride.

 Buddhism thumbnail: a very large greenish stone statue of a man in robes sitting with his legs crossed

-The Real Japanese Monk’s Guide to Buddhism in Japan
+The Real Japanese Monk’s Guide to Buddhism in Japan21

-A brief history of Buddhism in Japan (Japanese Buddhism)
+A brief history of Buddhism in Japan22 (Japanese Buddhism)

 Geisha/maiko: Explore the mysterious world of Japan’s most celebrated artists and performers